 You can add context to the string and set the max. довжина перекладу. Якщо перекладач перевищить ліміт символів, система повідомить що переклад повинен бути коротше.

-Some file formats allow editing (adding, deleting, and modifying) of the source texts directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
+Some file formats allow editing (adding, deleting, and modifying) of the source texts and string identifiers directly in Crowdin so you can do the necessary corrections without updating the source file via Content > Files.
 Check the full list below:

 To edit some particular word or phrase that appears in multiple source strings, you can use the Find & Replace feature in Content > Strings.